-- HUM 1101 Careers for Humanities Majors This course will explore various career options open to majors in the humanities.
+HUM 1101 Careers for Humanities Majors This course will explore various career options open to majors in the humanities.
 The primary emphasis of the course will be to educate students about the preparation necessary for graduate school; law school; secondary and middle-level education; and careers in advertising, public relations, development, or other business or not-for-profit fields.
-A secondary emphasis will be to make them aware of various social factors that contribute to professional success. - HUM 2013 Humanities I A historical survey of art, literature, music, philosophy, and religion from the origins of human culture through the Renaissance.
+A secondary emphasis will be to make them aware of various social factors that contribute to professional success.

+HUM 2013 Humanities I A historical survey of art, literature, music, philosophy, and religion from the origins of human culture through the Renaissance.
 Although western culture will be emphasized, the cultures of the Near East, India, and China will also be examined.
-Students seeking to fulfill core requirements should note that Humanities I emphasizes cultural contexts and that World Civilization to 1600 emphasizes political contexts. - HUM 2023 Humanities II A historical survey of art, literature, music, philosophy, and religion from the Reformation and the Scientific Revolution through Postmodernism.
+Students seeking to fulfill core requirements should note that Humanities I emphasizes cultural contexts and that World Civilization to 1600 emphasizes political contexts.

+HUM 2023 Humanities II A historical survey of art, literature, music, philosophy, and religion from the Reformation and the Scientific Revolution through Postmodernism.
 Although Western culture will be emphasized, the cultures of Japan, pre-Columbian America, and pre-colonial Africa will also be examined.
-Students seeking to fulfill core requirements should note that Humanities II emphasizes cultural contexts and that World Civilization II emphasizes political contexts. - HUM 3113 Ancient World A study of art and music in the ancient world.
-Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in ancient culture.
-Although Western culture will be emphasized, non-western cultures will also be explored, particularly those of the Near East, India and China. - HUM 3123 Medieval World A study of art and music in the Middle Ages.
+Students seeking to fulfill core requirements should note that Humanities II emphasizes cultural contexts and that World Civilization II emphasizes political contexts.

+HUM 3123 Medieval World A study of art and music in the Middle Ages.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in medieval culture.
-Although Western culture will be emphasized, Islamic culture will also be explored in some depth. - HUM 3133 Renaissance and Baroque A study of art and music from 1400-1750.
+Although Western culture will be emphasized, Islamic culture will also be explored in some depth.

+HUM 3133 Renaissance and Baroque A study of art and music from 1400-1750.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in Renaissance and Baroque cultural.
 Although Western culture will be emphasized, the music of native America and Japan will also be explored in some depth.
-Although Western culture will be emphasized, attention will also be paid to culture during this period in the Americas and Japan. - HUM 3143 Classicism and Romanticism A study of art and music in the eighteenth and nineteenth centuries.
+Although Western culture will be emphasized, attention will also be paid to culture during this period in the Americas and Japan.

+HUM 3143 Classicism and Romanticism A study of art and music in the eighteenth and nineteenth centuries.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in Classic and Romantic culture.
-Although Western culture will be emphasized, attention will also be paid to African culture. - HUM 3153 World of the Twentieth Century A study of art and music in the 20th century.
+Although Western culture will be emphasized, attention will also be paid to African culture.

+HUM 3153 World of the Twentieth Century A study of art and music in the 20th century.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in twentieth-century culture.
 Although Western classical culture will be emphasized, attention will also be paid to popular culture American ethnic cultures.